-Get outdoors and experience agri-tourism at its best in towns like Visalia, Calif., and Exeter, Calif., where farms that roll up to the towering Sierra Nevada mountains to the east are filled with the intoxicating scent of peaches, table grapes, nectarines, kiwis and oranges.
+Don’t miss out on your chance to discover more than the biggest trees and the tallest mountains.
+Explore the towns that sit at the foot of Sequoia and Kings Canyon national parks.
+Get outdoors and experience agri-tourism at its best in towns like Visalia, Porterville, Dinuba and Exeter where farms that roll up to the towering Sierra Nevada mountains to the east are filled with the intoxicating scent of peaches, table grapes, nectarines, kiwis and oranges.

 “Many families are looking to enhance their national park trip by exploring the gateway communities just outside the parks,” says Suzanne Bianco, tourism marketing director of Visalia Convention and Visitors Bureau, noting that the area is nestled against Sequoia and Kings Canyon national parks.
 “Not only can visitors learn where their food comes from and in some cases how it’s made, they can taste fresh-from-the-farm meals cooked by local chefs who partner with the farmers for the freshest ingredients.”